 The Low Incidence program at Jones College Prep focuses on providing our students with functional skills that will help them become independent adults.
-To accomplish this goal we employ traditional classroom situations, inclusion into the General education classes and community-based instruction.
-Through the use of these techniques we are able to provide our students with a meaningful individualized education that will help them seamlessly transition into life after high school.
+To accomplish this goal we employ traditional classroom situations, inclusion with General education students, and community-based instruction.
+Through these settings, we are able to provide our students with meaningful experiences that will help them transition into life after high school.

-Additionally, the IES department has partnerships with a variety of organizations within the downtown area.
-We have been able to work with such organizations as Gallery 37, the University Center, Marriott Bridges, and local elementary schools.
+Additionally, the Special Education department has partnerships with a variety of organizations within the downtown area.
+We have been able to work with such organizations as Gallery 37, the University Center, Marriott Bridges, the 47th Ward, and local elementary schools.
 These partnerships allow our students to receive valuable occupational or recreational training in the local community.
-The IES department is continually working to expand and grow our list of partner organizations in order to provide a greater array of services to our students.